 During the film I learned about something that shook me to my core that I had not heard before.
 I learned that the genocidal mentality and actions of the U.S. policy makers would find similar expression years later when the Nazis, under Hitler, studied the plans of Bosque Redondo to design the concentration camps for Jews.

-As John Toland notes in his book Adolf Hitler (pg.
+As Pulitzer Prize-winning author, John Toland, notes in his book Adolf Hitler (pg.
 202):

 Hitler's concept of concentration camps as well as the practicality of genocide owed much, so he claimed, to his studies of English and United States history.
 He admired the camps for Boer prisoners in South Africa and for the Indians in the wild west; and often praised to his inner circle the efficiency of America's extermination—by starvation and uneven combat—of the red savages who could not be tamed by captivity.